publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch38/schII/ptE/m__us_usc_t7_s1636b.md

     (b) __Cease and desist__

-        In addition to, or in lieu of, a civil penalty under subsection (a) of this section, the Secretary may issue an order to cease and desist from continuing any violation.
+        In addition to, or in lieu of, a civil penalty under subsection (a), the Secretary may issue an order to cease and desist from continuing any violation.

     (c) __Notice and hearing__